Utah Administrative Code

 The following safety codes are adopted and incorporated by reference within this rule:

-2. Amend 22.214.171.124 as follows: Existing hydraulic cylinders installed below ground when found to be leaking shall be replaced with cylinders conforming to 126.96.36.199 or the car shall be provided with safeties conforming to 3.17.1 and guide rails, guide rail supports and fastenings conforming to 3.23.1.
-This code is issued every three years with annual addenda.
-New issues and addenda become mandatory only when a formal change is made to these rules.
+2. Amend 220.127.116.11 as follows: Existing hydraulic cylinders installed below ground when found to be leaking shall be replaced with cylinders conforming to 18.104.22.168 or the car shall be provided with safeties conforming to 3.17.1 and guide rails, guide rail supports and fastenings conforming to 3.23.1.
+This code is issued every two years.
+New issues become mandatory only when a formal change is made to these rules.
 Elevators are required to comply with the A17.1 code in effect at the time of installation.

-B. ASME A17.3 - 2002 Safety Code for Existing Elevators and Escalators.
-This code is adopted for regulatory guidance only for elevators classified as remodeled elevators by the Division of Boiler and Elevator Safety.
+B. ASME A17.3 - 2015 Safety Code for Existing Elevators and Escalators.
+This code is adopted for regulatory guidance only for elevators classified as remodeled elevators by the Division of Boiler, Elevator and Coal Mine Safety.

-D. ANSI A10.4-2007, Safety Requirements for Personnel Hoists and Employee Elevators for Construction and Demolition Operations.
+D. ANSI A10.4-2016, Safety Requirements for Personnel Hoists and Employee Elevators for Construction and Demolition Operations.

-G. ASME A18.1-2008 Safety Standard For Platform Lifts And Stairway Chairlifts.
+F. ASME A18.1-2014 Safety Standard For Platform Lifts And Stairway Chairlifts.

-A. Any person who performs elevator safety inspections must have a current certification as a Qualified Elevator Inspector as outlined in ASME QEI-1, Qualifications for Elevator Inspectors.
+A. Any person who performs elevator safety inspections must be a State Elevator Inspector certified by the Division.

 A. In a case where the Division finds that the enforcement of any code would not materially increase the safety of employees or general public, and would work undue hardships on the owner/user, the Division may allow the owner/user a variance.
 Variances must be in writing to be effective and can be revoked after reasonable notice is given in writing.